 Instagram, Pinterest, Twitter and Linkedin are great platforms to quickly get thousands of eyeballs on your design work.
 All these platforms also encourages two-way interaction in form of comments which will help you get feedback instantly.

 As you keep publishing on these platforms, you’ll naturally get a big following.
-Your work will start getting in front of industry leaders.
+And your work will start getting in front of industry leaders.

 Submit Car Renderings to Automotive Publications